 I finally got the papers that I just knew would send me into shock.
-My divorce papers came in the mail last week, and when I opened them I was surprised by the way they made me feel.
-I wasn't sad, I didn't cry, I just read over them and filed them away.
+My divorce papers came in the mail last week, and when I opened them, I was surprised by the way they made me feel.
+I wasn't sad; I didn't cry, I just read over them and filed them away.
 It was almost a relief to get them.
 Kind of like the end of that chapter in my life had been written and sent to me as a keepsake.
-I know you must be thinking I'm crazy, and maybe I am, but I never knew just how unhappy I really was until it was all said and done.
+I know you must be thinking I'm crazy, and maybe I am, but I never knew just how unhappy I was until it was all said and done.

-I was miserable, and didn't even know it.
+I was miserable and didn't even know it.
 I knew I didn't want to fight all the time, and I knew I was tired of feeling like I couldn't do anything right, but I loved my family.
 I would have never stopped fighting to make it work.

 Now that it's all behind me, I am getting to a place where I am happy again.
 Happy with the way I look, happy with my personality, and pleased with the life I have.
 It's not easy by any means, but I am learning that I can be healthy by myself and that my life is not over.
 If anything, it has only just begun.